- Windows 10 gives you a range of customization options for your mouse, but that’s pointless if settings keep changing

-- Run the troubleshooter and after check if the problem was solved.
+- Run the troubleshooter and check if the problem was solved.

 2. Update the mouse drivers

-- In the Search box type Device Manager.
-Click on it.
+- In the Search box, type Device Manager and click on the app.

 - From the list, click on Mice and other pointing devices.

 - Right-click on the mouse driver and hit Update Driver.

 - Wait for the process to finish and restart your PC.

 3. Use Registry Editor

-- In the Run window type regedit and hit Enter.
+- Press Windows + R, type regedit, and hit Enter.

 - In the Registry Editor, navigate to the path below:

 - You will find a key called DeleteUserSettingsOnUpgrade.
 Double-click it and change its value to 0.

-- Close the Registry Editor and go to mouse setting and change them how you see fit.
+- Close the Registry Editor, go to the mouse setting, and change them how you see fit.

 - Finally, restart your computer.

-Modifying registry keys can be a bit complicated and can cause problems, so be sure to only change the keys as stated in the guide.
+Modifying registry keys can be a bit complicated and cause problems, so be sure to change the keys as stated in the guide.

 4. Perform a clean boot

-- In the Windows search box type msconfig and hit Enter.
+- Press Windows + R, type msconfig, and hit Enter.

 - Go to the Startup tab and click on Open Task Manager.

-- In Task Manager go to the Startup tab and Disable each startup item.
+- In the Task Manager, Disable each startup item.

 - Restart your PC.

 We hope that these solutions worked for you.
 Additionally, you can try some quick common fixes like checking the mouse hardware and changing the USB connection port.

-If you have any questions regarding the process or you don’t understand a certain step, feel free to post in the comments section below.
+If you have questions regarding the process or don’t understand a specific step, feel free to post in the comments section below.